singer-io/tap-zuora/README.md

 }
 ```

-Run discovery mode
+Run discovery mode in order to view the schema

 ```
 tap-zuora -c config.json --discover > catalog.json
 ```

-The resulting catalog of the rest api and of the aqua api are included in the repo as `catalog_aqua.json` or `catalog_rest.json`

 Copy or edit the catalog json file and mark some streams and fields as being selected: